developerworks/rust-config-tree/README.md

 }
 ```

-Root TOML/YAML targets bind the root schema and do not complete split child
+Root targets bind the root schema and do not complete split child section
-section fields.
+fields.
 Split section YAML targets bind their matching section schema, for
-example `config/log.yaml` receives
+example `log.yaml` receives
-`# yaml-language-server: $schema=../schemas/log.schema.json`.
+`# yaml-language-server: $schema=./schemas/log.schema.json`.
 JSON and JSON5
-targets intentionally do not receive a `$schema` field; bind them with editor
+targets receive a top-level `$schema` field that points at the matching
-settings such as VS Code `json.schemas`.
+generated schema.
+Editor settings such as VS Code `json.schemas` can still be
+used as an alternative binding path.

 Template generation chooses its source tree in this order: